Skip to product information

 Perfume

-Rich and intense, characterised by hints of ripe berries such as raspberries and blackberries; hints of wild mint and eucalyptus combine with spicy notes of white pepper, completing the aromatic profile.
+Rich and intense, with sensations of ripe wild berries (raspberries and blackberries), hints of wild mint and eucalyptus, and spicy notes of white pepper.

 Colore